 What strawberries provide (and what they don’t)

 Strawberries contain vitamin C, fiber, and antioxidants.
 That sounds great, but here’s the part most “superfood for dogs” articles skip: dogs synthesize their own vitamin C, unlike humans.
 They don’t need fruit to get it.
-A balanced commercial dog food already covers the nutrients your dog requires.
+A balanced commercial dog food already covers the nutrients your dog requires, as outlined in AAFCO nutrient profiles.
 Strawberries aren’t filling a nutritional gap—they’re just a treat.

 The fiber in strawberries can support digestion in small amounts, but too much fruit too fast often leads to loose stools, especially in dogs who aren’t used to it.
 I’ve fostered dogs who loved fruit and dogs who wanted nothing to do with it.
 Neither group was missing anything essential.

-The practical concerns: sugar, choking, and sensitive stomachs
+The practical concerns: sugar, portion size, and sensitive stomachs

 Strawberries are safe, but that doesn’t mean every dog should eat them or that portion size doesn’t matter.